KHEngineering/RoboRio/vision/cameratest.md

 ## 5.2.2.2 320x240 Live Tegra performance 20 fps

- Because we have shown above that the Tegra can perform at 30+ fps, we chose to ignore testing it a lower FPS camera seetting.
+ Because we have shown above that the Tegra can perform at 30+ fps, we chose to ignore testing it a lower FPS camera setting.

 ## 5.2.2.3 320x240 Live Tegra performance 10 fps

- Because we have shown above that the Tegra can perform at 30+ fps, we chose to ignore testing it a lower FPS camera seetting.
+ Because we have shown above that the Tegra can perform at 30+ fps, we chose to ignore testing it a lower FPS camera setting.

 ## 5.2.2.4 640x480 Live Tegra performance 30 fps